 Your brand is usually defined as a combination of elements that define your business.
-These elements usually include a slogan, logo, business ethos and motto.
+These elements usually include a slogan, business ethos, motto and logo (Check Business cards London).

 The first step in defining a brand is to decide on a name.
 If you are struggling to come up with a name, you might find that you will come up with one once the creative process starts.

 Defining your brand is like a journey of discovering your business’s identity.
 You should start by asking yourself a couple of questions:

 - What are the benefits and features of your products or services?

 - What do your customers and prospects already think of your company?

 - What qualities do you want them to associate with your company?